-If a family leaves the school but later wishes to re-enroll, the family must submit a new application, be placed on the waiting list, and then wait until a seat becomes available for their child.
-A student who was enrolled in the charter school within the two previousschool years but left the school (i) to participate in an academic study abroad program or a competitive admission residential program or (ii) because of the vocational opportunities of the student's parent may re-enroll without submitting a new application or being placed on the waitlist.
+If a family leaves the Academy and then wishes to re-enroll, the family must submit a new application, be placed on the waiting list, and then wait until a seat becomes available for their child.
+A student who was enrolled in the Academy within the two previous school years but left (i) to participate in an academic study abroad program or a competitive admission residential program, or (ii) because of the vocational opportunities of the student's parent, may re-enroll without submitting a new application or being placed on the waitlist.

 There are no mandatory pre-admission activities.
-The following events are optional: o Open House allows parents and their children to become acquainted with their child's classroom and teacher(s). o Orientation typically taking place right before the start of school.
-This event is primarily a medium through which we communicate operational practices and procedures to families. o Family Information Session.
-This event is for interested families who want to learn more about the school. o School Tour.
-The purpose of this event is to show the school building to families, and field any questions families may have.
+The following events are optional:

+- o Open House allows parents and their children to become acquainted with their child's classroom and teacher(s). - o Orientation provided prior to the start of the school year, it is primarily a medium through which the Academy will communicate operational practices and procedures to families. - o Family Information Session this event is for interested families who want to learn more about the Academy. - o School Tour the purpose of this event is to show the school building to families, and field any questions families may have.